Engineering-Course/LIP_JPPNet/README.md

 We simplify the network to solve human parsing by exploring a novel self-supervised structure-sensitive learning approach, which imposes human pose structures into the parsing results without resorting to extra supervision.
 There is also a public implementation of this self-supervised structure-sensitive JPPNet ([SS-JPPNet](https://github.com/Engineering-Course/LIP_SSL)).

-Please consult and consider citing the following papers:

-    @article{liang2018look,
-      title={Look into Person: Joint Body Parsing \& Pose Estimation Network and a New Benchmark}, author={Liang, Xiaodan and Gong, Ke and Shen, Xiaohui and Lin, Liang}, journal={IEEE Transactions on Pattern Analysis and Machine Intelligence}, year={2018},
-      publisher={IEEE}
-    }

-    @InProceedings{Gong_2017_CVPR,
-      author = {Gong, Ke and Liang, Xiaodan and Zhang, Dongyu and Shen, Xiaohui and Lin, Liang}, title = {Look Into Person: Self-Supervised Structure-Sensitive Learning and a New Benchmark for Human Parsing}, booktitle = {The IEEE Conference on Computer Vision and Pattern Recognition (CVPR)}, month = {July},
-      year = {2017}
-    }

 ### Look into People (LIP) Dataset